KatherineMichel/church-website-and-marketing-on-a-budget/website-lightning-demos.md

 # Website Lightning Demos

-A "lightning demo" is a demo of a "competitor" product, or non-competitive product that offers insight
+A "lightning demo" is a demo of a "competitor" product, or non-competitor product that offers insight

 ## Other Area Churches